 You should not suffer in silence.
 You have the right to equal treatment and a safe working environment.
 A California racial discrimination lawyer can help you fight for fair treatment and employment equality.
 Don't delay.
 Get in touch with us today to reclaim your rights.

-Call 800-905-1856 now to schedule an initial case assessment with an experienced racial discrimination attorney.
+Call our sexual harassment lawyer at 800-905-1856 now to schedule an initial case assessment with an experienced racial discrimination attorney.
 We are committed to ensuring safe working environments for all workers in California.